Zurück zur Schule und Schlafenszeiten

 Restore regular routines

-"During the summer holidays, it can happen that the usual bedtime rituals are neglected.
-Although late evenings in good company and relaxed summer nights can be fun, most people sleep better when they have a fixed routine before going to bed."
+During the summer holidays, the usual bedtime rituals may be neglected.
+Although late nights in social gatherings and relaxed summer evenings can be fun, most people sleep better when they have a fixed routine before going to bed.

-"It is important to reintroduce this routine a few days before school starts, as it helps the children get used to it again."
+It is important to reintroduce this routine a few days before school starts, as this helps children get used to it again.

 Limit screen time

-Take time for conversations about worries
+Take time to talk about worries

 Children and Sleep Problems

-"It is completely normal for children to take some time to adjust to a new bedtime routine for school.
-By introducing regular routines and gradually adjusting bedtime, you can ensure that your child gets enough sleep to handle the school day... even if it takes a while for normal routines to be restored."
+It is completely normal for children to need some time to adjust to a new bedtime routine for the school period.
+By introducing regular routines and gradually adjusting bedtimes, you can ensure that your child gets enough sleep to handle the school day... even if it takes a while for normal routines to be restored.

-"However, if sleep problems persist, you may want to consider what is causing them and consider additional support.
+However, if sleep problems persist, you may want to consider what is causing them and consider additional support.
 In this case, learn more about our services for children.
-I would be happy to help you."
+I would be happy to help you.

-With these tips, you can ensure that your children are well-rested and ready to get back into the school routine in time for the start of school.
+With these tips, you can ensure that your children are well-rested and ready to reintegrate into the school routine in time for the start of school.
 By paying attention to a healthy bedtime routine and preparing for the transition, the shift into the school rhythm will go more smoothly for the whole family.
 Remember that sleep plays an important role in your children's health and well-being, and it is worth giving it special attention during the school year.

-Our neck pillows for side sleepers provide optimal support for the head, neck, and spine, promote spinal alignment and breathing for a cozy and restful sleep experience.
+Our neck pillows for side sleepers offer optimal support for the head, neck, and spine, promote spinal alignment and breathing for a cozy and restful sleep experience.

 suitable neck pillows

-Back sleepers
+Back Sleepers

-Sleeping on your back promotes the natural alignment of the spine.
-Our neck pillows for back sleepers provide gentle adaptability and contoured support for restful sleep comfort.
+Back sleeping promotes the natural alignment of the spine.
+Our neck pillows for back sleepers offer gentle adaptability and contoured support for restful sleep comfort.

 suitable neck pillows

-Stomach sleepers
+Stomach Sleepers

-Sleeping on your stomach may be the preferred position for some, and we have the solution.
-Our neck pillows for stomach sleepers provide gentle support to keep the neck in a comfortable position.
+Sleeping on the stomach can be the preferred position for some, and we have the solution.
+Our neck pillows for stomach sleepers offer gentle support to keep the neck in a comfortable position.

 Suitable neck pillows